Tinnitus (Ringing in the Ears) (cont.)

 - Does it click?

-- Is there exposure to loud noises or sound levels at work, at home or at play?
+- Has there there exposure to loud noises or sound at work, at home or at play?

 Each sound type may a give a clue as to the cause of tinnitus.